Skip to content

 pip install -r requirements.txt

-# we have uploaded www2019 dataset in data folder
+# The www2019 dataset is already uploaded in the data folder

 python -m processing.download --data_name=www2019